 • Snow White (1933)

-• The Old Man of the Mountain (1933) - (content warning for the antagonist attempting rape)
+• The Old Man of the Mountain (1933)

 • I Heard (1933)